 Interviewing for a Nursing Job

 Nursing candidates must prove to interviewers that they have the right set of clinical skills and personal qualities to handle demanding nursing positions.
-Be prepared to reference a list of your clinical skills and provide examples of situations where you applied those skills.
+Be prepared to reference a list of your clinical skills and provide examples of situations in which you applied those skills.

-In addition, you will need to convince employers that you are aware of your weaknesses and are prepared to take steps to improve your performance.
+You will also need to convince employers that you are aware of your weaknesses and you are prepared to take steps to improve your performance.
 An effective approach can be to mention historical weaknesses and steps you have taken to address those areas.
 Practice responding to typical nursing interview questions with faculty, advisors, family, friends, or career office staff.

 Job Interview Follow Up

 Send a thank you letter immediately after your interview and convey your high level of interest in the job, why that position and healthcare organization are an excellent fit, and your gratitude for the opportunity.
-Address any issues about your candidacy which may have surfaced in the interview in a positive manner, if possible.
+If possible, put a positive spin or somehow address any issues about your candidacy which may have surfaced in the interview.